3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Introduction

 Instead, researchers have continued to leverage the effectiveness of these 2D vision-language models for 3D with the help of pixel-point correspondences by running inference on 2D images and then aligning with the 3D features.
-These methods have achieved promising results on open-vocabulary semantic segmentation~\cite{ding2023pla,peng2023openscene,yang2023regionplc,zhang2023clip} and instance segmentation~\cite{ding2023pla,yang2023regionplc}, individually.
+These methods have achieved promising results on open-vocabulary semantic segmentation~\cite{ding2023pla,peng2023openscene,yang2023regionplc,zhang2023clip} and instance segmentation~\cite{ding2023pla,takmaz2023openmask3d,yang2023regionplc}, individually.
 However, there are no methods that address the problem of 3D open-vocabulary panoptic segmentation, \ie, addressing both open-vocabulary semantic segmentation and open-vocabulary instance segmentation at the same time.
-The challenge lies in how to handle segmentation for novel \textit{things} and \textit{stuff} simultaneously.
+The challenge lies in how to handle segmentation for novel \textit{things} and \textit{stuff} objects simultaneously.

-3D open-vocabulary panoptic segmentation is a challenging problem, both due to the significant domain gaps between the camera and LiDAR modalities and existing unsolved problems in open vocabulary segmentation.
-Many existing open-vocabulary works rely on similarities between text embeddings of class names and pre-trained V-L features to obtain associations between predictions and classes.
-However, while projecting 2D V-L features to 3D can account for a large part of the scene, there are often many points unaccounted for due to unmatched pixel / point distributions and differing fields of view between sensors.
-Many prior works rely entirely on the V-L features to perform both mask generation and object classification.
-While they work reasonably well, V-L models such as CLIP are trained at the image level, and so often suffer when tasked with fine-grained point or pixel level tasks.
+{ 3D open-vocabulary panoptic segmentation is a challenging problem, due to both the significant domain gaps between the camera and LiDAR modalities and existing unsolved problems in open-vocabulary segmentation.
+Many existing open-vocabulary works rely on similarities between text embeddings of class names and pre-trained V-L features to obtain associations between predictions and classes~\cite{peng2023openscene,zhang2023clip,takmaz2023openmask3d}.
+However, while projecting 2D V-L features to 3D can account for a large part of the scene, there are often many points unaccounted for due to unmatched pixel/point distributions and differing fields of view between sensors.
+Some 3D open-vocabulary works~\cite{ding2023pla,yang2023regionplc} apply contrastive learning to obtain better association between language and points, but they require extra captioning models and do not address the difficulties of detecting novel \textit{stuff} classes. }